AM-ash-OR-AM-I/PasslockDesktop/README.md

 - Backup and auto-sync ☁️ passwords across devices 💻📱
 - Encrypted 🔐 passwords using AES 128bit for maximum security.
+- Zero-knowledge encryption 🔒 ensures your master password is never stored or transmitted.
 - Mimics Material v3 Monet engine with 🌙 Dark Mode, to use different 🎨 color themes.
 - Make strong passwords 🔑 through built in password generator.
 - Advanced 🔍 finding algorithm to search for passwords easily.